cpp-io2d/P0267_RefImpl/BUILDING.md

 IO2D employs CMake as a build system.
 The following variables control the configuration process:
 * IO2D_DEFAULT
 Controls a selection of default backend which is used when non-template symbols from std::experimental::io2d, like "brush" or "surface", are referenced.
-There're 3 backends in this RefImpl:
+There're 4 backends in this RefImpl:
   * CAIRO_WIN32
   * CAIRO_XLIB
   * COREGRAPHICS_MAC
+  * COREGRAPHICS_IOS

   If no default backend was defined, the build script will try to automatically set an appropriate Cairo backend based on the host environment.